Table of Contents

 What is the Most Challenging Part of Being a Web Developer?

-- Balancing speed and maintaining high-quality code.
+- Balancing speed with maintaining high-quality code.

 - Ensuring that a website works consistently across all browsers and devices.